rwpogge/modsIDL/README.md

 If you publish MODS data reduced with the modsIDL pipeline, we ask that you add this line to the acknowledgments section of your paper:

-    This paper made use of the modsIDL spectral data reduction reduction pipeline developed in part with funds provided by NSF Grant AST-1108693 and a generous gift from OSU Astronomy alumnus David G.
+    This paper made use of the modsIDL spectral data reduction pipeline developed in part with funds provided by NSF Grant AST-1108693 and a generous gift from OSU Astronomy alumnus David G.
     Price through the Price Fellowship in Astronomical Instrumentation.